abernauer/blog/content/post/2019-12-09-template-terminology.md

 ArrayNestClass<bool,4>
 ```

-The _template arguments_ fall within the angled brackets in the above syntax.The presence of the template name followed by arguments in angle brackets is a _template-id_.
+The _template arguments_ fall within the angled brackets in the above syntax.
+The presence of the template name followed by arguments in angle brackets is a _template-id_.
 The template can be used as follows.

 ```c++